wiloon/blog/content/post/archive-1/2014-12-17-installing-node-js-and-npm-on-ubuntudebian.md

     <div class="post">
       <div class="body">

-          This is just short snippet on how to install Node.js (any version) and <span class="caps">NPM</span> (Node Package Manager) on your Ubuntu/Debian system.
+          This is just short snippet on how to install Node.js (any version) and <span class="caps">NPM (Node Package Manager) on your Ubuntu/Debian system.